 J. Warner: That’s right.

-J. Warner: … that has more to do with jury selection than it does the strength of the case.
+J. Warner: But it has more to do with jury selection than does the strength of the case.

-Jim: Jim, again, stick with us, and thanks for being us today.
+Jim: Jim, again, stick with us, and thanks for being here today.

 J. Warner: Thanks for having me.
 I appreciate it.

-John: And thank you for joining us today for Focus on the Family.
-On behalf of Jim Daly and the entire team, I’m John Fuller inviting you back as we continue the conversation with J. Warner Wallace, and once again, help you and your family thrive in Christ.
+John: And thank you for joining us today for Focus on the Family with Jim Daly.
+I’m John Fuller, inviting you back as we continue the conversation with J. Warner Wallace, and once again, help you and your family thrive in Christ.